dom976/automatic-octo-giggle/README.md

+# Towards Trustworthy AI: A Mixed-Methods Study of the POLARIS Framework

-This replication package contains the raw data related to the final POLARIS UI user study.
+This replication package contains the raw data related to the paper "Towards Trustworthy AI: A Mixed-Methods Study of the POLARIS Framework".

 It consists of multiple files, whose content is described below: